-Even if you don't feel like going to the gym, it doesn't mean you have to do without exercise altogether.
-On days where you're tempted to skip a workout, plan another physical activity instead.
+Even if you don't feel like going to the gym, it doesn't mean you have to go without exercise altogether.
+On days when you're tempted to skip a workout, plan another physical activity instead.
 Whether it's a pickup game of volleyball at the beach, a hike or even parking far away from you building, it doesn't have to be formal to be exercise.
-By making a conscious effort to move your body more, you'll be able to squeeze in exercise on days where your motivation is lacking.
+By making a conscious effort to move your body more, you'll be able to squeeze in exercise on days when your motivation is lacking.

 ACE Fitness advises there can be such a thing as too much exercise.
 OTS, or overtraining syndrome, can contribute to decreased performance and the release of those nasty stress hormones — epinephrine and cortisol — which lead to agitation and less-than-optimal sleep.
 If you're experiencing this or other symptoms of overtraining, taking a day off from exercise could be the best thing you could do for yourself.